xrdocs-migration/cnbng/_tutorials/inception-server-deployment-guide.md

 </pre>
 </div>

-**Note1:** Sometimes there could a disk space problem if files are kept in /var/tmp folder.
+**Note:** Sometimes there could a disk space problem if files are kept in /var/tmp folder.
 In that case temporary folder, to keep install files, can be created in user directory itself i.e. /home/cloud-user/
 {: .notice--info}

 - Untar the tarball using tar xvf